FireCARES/firecares/README.md

 =========
 The FireCARES application

 ## Getting Started

 A quick way to get started is with Vagrant and VirtualBox.

 ### Docker
 1. Add `.env.local` file to project root (this file can be obtained in the 1Password account for Firecares).

-1. Run `./build.sh` to build the Docker container.
+2. Run `./build.sh` to build the Docker container.

-1. Run `./run.sh` to start the Firecares app.
+3. Run `./run.sh` to start the Firecares app.

-1. Load snapshot of Database (if you don't have .pg_conf, consult a system admin for RDS host credentials)
+4. Load snapshot of Database (if you don't have .pg_conf, consult a system admin for RDS host credentials)
-    ```
+    ```bash
     pg_dump -d "service=exposure" -f firecares.sql

     psql -h 0.0.0.0 -U firecares firecares < firecares.sql
     ```

-1. Finally, you should be able to open see the app in your browser by opening:
+5. Finally, you should be able to open see the app in your browser by opening:
     `0.0.0.0:8000`

 To make tileserver changes, see the Prominent Edge `tessera-ansible` repository, specifically the `firecares` branch